John Hurrell – 22 January, 2019

 1 December 2018 - 10 March 2019

 Recipient of the 2017 Wallace funded research residency at the British School of Rome, Deborah Rundle has quite a large show of video and elegantly positioned sculpture at Te Tuhi, taking over three galleries, using text and referencing the thought and writings of the legendary Marxist theoretician and Communist politician, Antonio Gramsci (1891-1937).
 Gramsci was put in prison by the Fascists in Rome, and died there.
-Several quotations from him are on the walls.
+A quotation from him is on the wall.

 The film (Auspices 1943-) Rundle shows a small group of starlings (not really a flock) slowly circling over a British World War Two map of Rome.
 The soaring silhouetted birds are large and look more like crows—and so it is the least successful work.
 Perhaps the birds should have been a lot smaller and much more plentiful, to make the swirling flickering effect of murmuration more apparent.
 The old map is fun to look at though, as with old maps of Paris.